Ahmn21/CS231/README.md

 # CS231

-The file contains code to encrypt and decrypt plain .txt files with staring line "Discrete Mathematics".
+The file contains code to encrypt and decrypt plain .txt files with staring line "Discrete Mathematics" and further additional text.